vmallet/ida-plugins/README.md

 * [ida-linux-alternatives](https://github.com/opensrcsec/ida-linux-alternatives): Analyze and annotate Linux kernel alternatives (content of .altinstructions and .altinstr_replacement sections).<br>
 _Updated: 2021 12 14 &nbsp;&nbsp; Language: Python_

+* [idallama](https://github.com/lbl4/idallama): Use llama2 from neuroengine to use AI to help with decompilation.
+Fork of Gepetto.<br>
+_Updated: 2023 09 14 &nbsp;&nbsp; Language: Python_

 * [IDAMagicStrings](https://github.com/joxeankoret/idamagicstrings): An IDA Python plugin to extract information from string constants.
 The current version of the plugin is able to:
   * Display functions to source files relationships (in a tree and in a plain list, a chooser in IDA language).